-Several years ago, Integral Yoga teacher Djahariah Mitra traveled to India.
-Her book, Dancing in the Bamboo Forest: A Travel Memoir emerged from deep within her as one fruit of her travels and she shares an excerpt here.
+Integral Yoga teacher Djahariah Mitra traveled to India to deepen her practice of Yoga and Dancing in the Bamboo Forest: A Travel Memoir emerged from deep within her as one fruit of her travels.
+She shares an excerpt here.

 I braved the thought of attending my first Hatha Yoga class at the Integral Yoga Institute of Coimbatore the evening of my arrival.
 I dragged my stiff joints and tingly calves down the hallway, through the dining room and through the back door that led to a little patio outside.
 I clambered up the tight, winding spiral fire escape stairs to the roof, arriving a little befuddled with my black foam mat, ready for Yoga class.

 There were only two other women; classes tended to be primarily male attended and taught.
 The Indian women wore full salwar kamise (a long tunic over pants) with the ends of their dupatas (shawls) either tied around their waists or left draped over their shoulders and constantly adjusted throughout class.
 The men wore western style sweat pants or slacks, and t-shirts.
 I was the only westerner.
 The other teacher trainees would arrive in a few days.
 Half the class would be foreign, half Indian.
 This Yoga class followed the same routine I had known for years in the US.
 It was a bit of familiar amidst the unfamiliar.
 It was comforting.

 The warm air and crisp view of the surrounding mountains relaxed my joints and muscles, abused from days of travel.
 Breathing in the sunset enlivened my heart.
 Watching the moon watching me in savasana (corpse pose) balanced my energy, my sense of being, my place on this little planet.